rabbitmq/rabbitmq-oauth2-tutorial/README.md

 {"error":"not_authorised","reason":"HTTP access denied: basic auth disabled"}
 ```

-3. Test OAuth2 authentication:
+3. Test the management rest api with OAuth 2.0
 ```
 make curl-with-token URL=http://localhost:15672/api/overview TOKEN=$(bin/jwt_token mgt-api-client.json legacy-token-key private.pem public.pem)
 ```

-4. Test Management UI
+4. Test the management ui with OAuth 2.0

-The Management UI though only accepts OAuth 2 authentication if you have OAuth 2 enabled (i.e, `management.oauth_enabled = true`), at least, for the moment.
+The managenet ui though only accepts OAuth 2 authentication if you have OAuth 2 enabled (i.e, `management.oauth_enabled = true`), at least, for the moment.

 ## <a id="authn-with-oauth-authz-with-internal" class="anchor" href="#authn-with-oauth-authz-with-internal">Authn with OAuth 2 and Authz with internal</a>